The Office (American TV series) season 1: Production

 The first season of the show was produced by Reveille Productions and Deedle-Dee Productions, both in association with NBC Universal Television Studios.
 The show is based upon the British series created by Ricky Gervais and Stephen Merchant, who are executive producers on the show, and it is produced by Greg Daniels, also an executive producer, along with consulting producers Larry Wilmore and Lester Lewis.
 The show's writers include Daniels, Gervais, Merchant, and Michael Schur, while Mindy Kaling, Paul Lieberstein, and B. J. Novak double as writers as well as actors in the show, and between them, wrote three episodes on the season.
 For this season, Schur was a co-producer, Kaling was a staff writer, Lieberstein was a consulting producer, and Novak was an executive story editor.
-The first episode, "Pilot", was written by Daniels, but the majority of the episode was adapted from "Episode One" of the British series, with many scenes being transferred almost verbatim.
+The first episode, "Pilot", was written by Daniels, but the majority of the episode was adapted from "Downsize" of the British series, with many scenes being transferred almost verbatim.

-Season one featured episodes directed by five different directors.
+The first season featured episodes directed by five different directors.
 The Office features both a "team of directors" as well as several directors who are freelanced.
 Ken Kwapis directed the first two episodes, "Pilot" and "Diversity Day", and would go on to direct another eleven episodes in total, including the final episode of the series.
 Ken Whittingham, who directed "Health Care", would go on to direct another eight episodes in total.
 Daniels both produced and directed the episode "Basketball".
 The Office was almost entirely filmed in an actual office building in Los Angeles, California for its first season.
 Aside from Los Angeles, the city of Scranton, Pennsylvania, where the show is set, was also used for shots for the opening theme.